Charanos/andishi-mvp/docs/DEVELOPER_EVALUATION_SYSTEM_GUIDE.md

 - **Grading System**: ✅ COMPLETE - Comprehensive scoring and recommendations

 The developer evaluation system is now **production-ready** with all documented features implemented and tested.

-i need comprehensive work done to the developerEvaluationForm, it is basic and seems like it is not intented for the developer but for admin to do asst on dev, compeletely redo it to make it techincal evaluation for the dev to do, also this need to be a publicly available so im not sure how that will be since its in the admin dashboard but needs to be sent on the email template so the dev can take a technical assessment to be determined whether they are eligible for our talent pool, i think we might need some third party intergrations to be able to to the different evaluations based on dev specialty so we need to see how we can intergrate that into our workflow, do indepth analysis on this and come up with a comprehensive md file tha will help in this implementations